apollographql/apollo-client/docs/source/basics/caching.md

   dataIdFromObject: object => {
     switch (object.__typename) {
-      case 'foo': return object.key; // use `key` as the primary key case 'bar': return object.blah; // use `blah` as the priamry key
+      case 'foo': return object.key; // use `key` as the primary key case 'bar': return object.blah; // use `blah` as the primary key
       default: return object.id || object._id; // fall back to `id` and `_id` for all other types
     }
   }